slimbootloader/documentation/source/security/firmware-update.rst

 If the updatable component is part of flash map, 4 byte string identifying the component should be the component id from flash map.
 During the runtime, firmware update payload will look for this 4 byte string in the flash map, if found, it will update the component.

-As an example, following is a sample flash map
+As an example, the following is a sample flash map:

   +----------+------------------------+------------+-----------------------+
   |   SG1B   |  0x4e5000(0xFFCE5000)  |  0x0db000  |  Uncompressed, R_B    |